Enter Basic Company Information

 • Company Logo (Forms) – Select your company logo to show on printed and emailed transaction forms.

 To upload a logo, go to Documents > Files > Images > New.
 Be sure to check the Available Without Login box.
-Logo files must be in GIF or JPG format, and the file size should be less than 10 KB.
-If you plan to set up a OneWorld account with multiple subsidiaries, you can also upload and set up subsidiary logos.
+Logo files must be in GIF or JPG format and less than 10 KB.
+If you plan to set up a OneWorld account with multiple subsidiaries, you can upload and set up subsidiary logos.
 For more information, see Logos in OneWorld.

-If you have uploaded a logo, but do not see it in the list, make sure that the correct folder is selected in the Company Logo Folder list on the Setup > Company > General Preferences page.
+If you have uploaded a logo, but don't see it in the list, make sure that the correct folder is selected in the Company Logo Folder list on the Setup > Company > General Preferences page.

 Note:

-To print your logo on standard forms, the logo must be no more than 200 pixels wide and 60 pixels high.
-Image resolution may change how your logo appears on a standard form.
+To print your logo on standard forms, it must be no more than 200 pixels wide and 60 pixels high.
+Image resolution may affect how your logo appears on a standard form.
 If your logo doesn’t display correctly, change the image resolution.

 If your image resolution is too high, the page load time may increase.

-• Company Logo (Pages) – Select a company logo to show on the pages of your Customer, Partner, and Vendor Centers.
+• Company Logo (Pages) – Select a company logo to show on your Customer, Partner, and Vendor Centers pages.

-• Display Logo Internally – Check this box to show the logo selected in the Company Logo (Pages) field on all pages of your NetSuite account next to the Oracle NetSuite logo.
+• Display Logo Internally – Check this box to show your company logo on all NetSuite pages next to the Oracle NetSuite logo.

-• Web Site – Enter the URL of your website.
+• Web Site – Enter your website URL.

 • County/State/Province – Set up counties, states, and provinces.
 For information, see Setting Up States, Provinces, and Counties.